Guganana/UnrealPluginCIWithGithubActions/README.md

 - Creating your own MinimalUE build and hosting it privately (guide to be released in the future)
 - Joining our private team, which uses our internal version of MinimalUE build that can only be accessed by GitHub Actions runners.
 Currently only inviting a limited number of people.

 > This repository already builds its source code every time we make a commit 😎 — [Give it a look!](https://github.com/Guganana/UnrealPluginCIWithGithubActions/actions)

-**This is still an ongoing effort — we hope to make it more widely available with time**

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontSize': '14px', 'fontFamily': '"Segoe UI","Noto Sans"'}}}%%